top of page

 FEATURE DOCUMENTARY

-The expedition will be filmed throughout, and will be made into a feature length documentary with the help of RCGS and Can Geo Films.
+The expedition will be filmed throughout, and will be made into a feature length documentary.
 An elite cold weather camera team will capture every moment of this epic journey, using the latest technology to reveal the unknown world of Ellesmere Island in stunning imagery.

 NikonD850_Baffin_Island-4002.jpg